dflook/terraform-github-actions/terraform-plan/README.md

   resources would change.
 With terraform >=0.13 this is correctly set to 'true' whenever an apply needs to be run.

+* `json_plan_path`

+  This is the path to the generated plan in [JSON Output Format](https://www.terraform.io/docs/internals/json-format.html) The path is relative to the Actions workspace.

+  This is not available when using terraform 0.11 or earlier.
+  This also won't be set if the backend type is `remote` - Terraform does not support saving remote plans.

+* `text_plan_path`

+  This is the path to the generated plan in a human readable format.
+  The path is relative to the Actions workspace.

 ## Example usage

 ### Automatically generating a plan